 Zone 2 gives the keywords of the systematic thesaurus, respecting the latter's tree structure, order and logic.
-Keywords with reference to procedural questions (Chapter 1 of the thesaurus) should only be included if the procedural point is of interest.
+Keywords with reference to procedural questions (Chapter 1 of the thesaurus) should only be included if this issue is of particular interest.